kulics/koral/book-en/document.md

 The private property of this structure can not be accessed, and can not be modified.
 What is the use?
 Don't worry, the structure has another attribute.

 ## Structure Function
 If we need to make this structure come with a function that makes it easy to manipulate, we can additionally declare a function with a structure parameter.
+Structure functions are declared in a similar way to structures, except that the specified identifier is required.
+The form is `(id: type) -> {}`.

 E.g:
 ```
+(me: Student) -> {
-(me: Student) getGirlFriend() -> (name: Str) {
+    getGirlFriend() -> (name: Str) {
         <- (me._girlFriend)
+    }
 }
 ```